 It increases their risk for dementia and Alzheimer’s.
 (17)

-And since seniors often take other medications, they are at greater risk for side effects and interactions.
+And since seniors often take other medications, they are at greater risk for interactions.

 And finally, because Xanax is highly addictive, you should not take it if you are prone to addictions of any kind.

 Natural Xanax Supplements